 Yep.
 I have a serious wallow on.
 I entirely forgot that I’m at my best when I’m looking for goodness.
 It’s a trick of the darkness to slowly dim the light.
 It isn’t until it’s really dark that I realize what it is I’m missing.

-And wonder of wonders, so there is good in the wallow.
+And wonder of wonders, I’ve found the good in the wallow.
 As long as I don’t stay too long.

 That is really all we can do . . .